zhuolisam/zhuolisam.github.io/content/blog/What are some unsolved problems in tech.md

 I have been a few time on job hunting, and to be honest, I still don't know what kind of role I'm looking for in tech, and which job offer to pick.

 Without concerning distracting yearnings like social and practical concerns, eg, 'which role is going to be in demand in future?', 'which industry is going to hot?'; As I question my personal yearnings, deeper and deeper, I found that I... don't like to settle in a specific, repetitive, focused, mundane scope.
 I want to be at a role that requires flexibility, where there are open unsolved problems, and that allows exploration.
-Yes, I'm not looking for a specific role of a specific job scope, I'm interested in open problems where there's room for exploration, and be at a role that can answer them,
+Yes, I'm not looking for a specific role of a specific job scope, I'm interested in open problems where there's room for exploration, and be at a role that can answer them.

-ChatGPT describe me as below and I found it accurately reflected what I have in mind.
+ChatGPT describe me as below and I found it accurate.
 > "It sounds like what you're really craving is a position that offers variety, intellectual challenge, and creativity.
 A role where you're solving problems that don't have a clear roadmap and where you're constantly learning new things."

 (ChatGPT is a good life mentor btw, I had a couple of positive experiences.)